Cibiv/Teaser/README.md

 * [Try the Teaser Web Application](http://teaser.cibiv.univie.ac.at)

+##Documentation
+The [GitHub Wiki](https://github.com/Cibiv/Teaser/wiki) contains all information on how to start benchmarking mappers with Teaser as well as customization and extension options.

 ##Installation
 For a detailed guide, see the [Installation](https://github.com/Cibiv/Teaser/wiki/Installation) page in our wiki or see [Virtual Machine Image](https://github.com/Cibiv/Teaser/Virtual-Machine-Image) for an alternative.